dbt-labs/docs.getdbt.com/website/docs/guides/best-practices/how-we-build-our-metrics/semantic-layer-4-build-your-first-metric.md

 ---
-title: "Build your first metric"
+title: "Building metrics"
 description: Getting started with the dbt Semantic Layer
 displayText: "dbt Cloud Semantic Layer best practices"
 hoverSnippet: Learn how to get started with the dbt Semantic Layer
 ---

-## Our first metric
+## How to build metrics

 - 💹 We'll start with one of the most important metrics for any business: **revenue**.
 - 📖 For now, our metric for revenue will be **defined as the sum of order totals excluding tax**.